 If, during the evaluation and testing process of our internal controls, we identify one or more material weaknesses in our internal control over financial reporting is effective.
-We cannot assure you that there will not be material weaknesses in our internal controls over financial reporting in the future.
+We cannot assure you that there will not be material weaknesses in our internal control over financial reporting is effective.
+We cannot assure you that there will not be material weaknesses in our internal control over financial reporting in the future.
 If we are unable to conclude that our internal control over financial reporting is effective, or if our independent registered public accounting firm determines we have a material weakness in our internal control over financial reporting, we could lose investor confidence in the accuracy and completeness of our financial reports, the market price of our common stock could decline, and we could be subject to sanctions or investigations by the SEC or other regulatory authorities.
 Failure to remedy any material weakness in our internal control over financial reporting, or to implement or maintain other effective control systems required of public companies, could also restrict our future access to the capital markets.
 Furthermore, if we cannot provide reliable financial reports or prevent fraud, including as a result of remote working by our employees, our business and results of operations would likely be materially and adversely affected.